The eclectic musings of a bitter software engineer.

 The 2 megapixel camera on the iPhone is decent and certainly usable for casual photoblogging via Flickr, which is something I've been doing for years now.
 Unfortunately, when you email a photo from the iPhone, it sends a tiny 640x480 version of the photo rather than the 1600x1200 original.
 There is no way to change this.

 This means that in order to get my full-res photos on Flickr, I have to dock the iPhone, copy the photos over to my computer, and upload them to Flickr manually.
-That's retarded.
+That's silly.
 Even my ancient Nokia 6600 from a few years ago could email full-resolution photos to Flickr.

 4. The calendar won't sync with iCal feeds